theocjr/social-media-forensics/microblog_authorship_attribution/xai/lime/icassp_2022/README.md

 <br>

 The figures below show the same measure applied to the model [1], but varying the number of relevant character 4-grams in different scenarios.

+We can see that, on average, more than 75% of the most relevant character 4-grams contain non-alphabetical elements ignored by the unigram LIME.
+This is in line with previous works that confirm the importance of these textual elements for authorship attribution of short messages.

 <figure>
   <img src="./strong_tps_non_alpha_ratio_by_author.png" alt=""/>